hartwigmedical/hmftools/cider/README.md

 # CIDER
 Using WTS/WGS or targeted data, we determine a comprehensive list of CDR3 sequences for each of the IG and TCR loci including an abundance estimate.
+Notably this includes incomplete rearrangements and IGK-KDE deletions.

 The intended purposes of this are the following:
 - For B cell & T cell tumors, the IG / TCR loci can be used as a proxy for the number of clones in the tumor.
 The CDR3 sequence can also be used for MRD detection.